anonymous6291/encryptor/README.md

 # Note
 * Encryption or decryption of drives is currently not supported.
 * At present, there is no support for older versions of OS.
+# License
+This project is licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.